yangyu-1/parameter_tuning_w_K8S/Outline.md

 #### Assumption
 This is not a beginner tutorial.
 See the following assumptions:

-- Knowledge of Python (pandas, scikit, numpy).
+- Knowledge of Python (pandas, scikit, numpy) is assumed.
 - Some Knowledge of machine learning (xgboost, catboost, or lightGBM.
-And parameter tuning)
+And parameter tuning) is assumed
 - Some Knowledge of Docker (start, stop containers.
-Working with ports)
+Working with ports) is assumed
 - Knowledge of GCP, message queues, and mongoDB will be helpful but not needed
 - Prior knowledge of Kubernetes is **not** assumed